nicobrinkkemper/gabr.sh/GABR.LINUX.md

 The main benefit is cleaner code.
 But the draw-back is Bash 4.3+ only.
 4.3+ supports associative arrays (-A) and -v flags.
 The -A flag is used to check if files are not being resourced, which is a minor extra feature.
+This file is automatically loaded if found and BASH_VERSION is 4.3+.

 ### Example